franchesoni/crispy-bassoon/README.md

 **setup**
-you can follow the instructions in `mess/setup_env.sh`, for manual install do a mix of that and:
+you can follow the instructions in `mess/setup_env.sh`, for manual install do a mix of that and: you might also need to update numpy from 1.21 to 1.25
 ```
 pip install --upgrade pip
 pip install git+https://github.com/facebookresearch/segment-anything.git